rtts/debian/README.md

 [Total Cookie Protection](https://blog.mozilla.org/en/products/firefox/firefox-rolls-out-total-cookie-protection-by-default-to-all-users-worldwide/)
 sounds very promising.

-Finally, I highly recommend setting your default search engine to DuckDuckGo so you have access to their incredible [Bang syntax](https://duckduckgo.com/bang).
+I highly recommend setting your default search engine to DuckDuckGo so you have access to their incredible [Bang syntax](https://duckduckgo.com/bang).
 In practice, however, most of my web searches still use the `!g` bang to search Google.